The Virtual Shtetl

 The Central Judaica Database

-The project is financed by the Polish Ministry of Culture and National Heritage within the framework of the Multiannual Government Culture + Programme coordinated by the National Audiovisual Institute.
+Project financed by the Ministry of Culture and National Heritage within the framework of the Culture+ Multiannual Program operated by the National Audiovisual Institute.

 Organised with the support of the Norway and EEA Grants from Iceland, Liechtenstein and Norway.